 - write to us at our registered office (set out above).

 We employ a variety of physical and technical measures to keep your personal data safe and to prevent unauthorised access to, or use or disclosure of it.
 Electronic data and databases are stored on secure computer systems and we control who has access to them (using both physical and electronic means).
 Our staff receive data protection training and we have a set of detailed data protection procedures which personnel are required to follow when handling personal data.

 We cannot absolutely guarantee the security of the internet or external networks and any online communications (e.g. information provided by email or through our website) are at your own risk.

-Online payments are handled by Secure Collections.
+Online payments are handled by Secure Collections and Enthuse.
 We will also process financial information if you choose to give by direct debit, card payment over the telephone, or donation by post.
 In all these cases we will keep information secure, and only keep as much as we need for as long as we need it (after which it will be destroyed or deleted).

 6. Data storage

 We normally only store data within the European Economic Area (EEA).
 If one of our subcontractors (such as a payment processor) needs to transfer it outside of the EEA then we will take steps to make sure adequate levels of privacy protection, in line with UK data protection law, are in place.
 These safeguards will usually be contractual and/or the result of an European Union decision which allows the transfer (such as a US organisation which is certified under the EU-US Privacy Shield framework)

 We continually review the personal data we hold and delete what is no longer required.